Information on this page applies to students interested in applying to the:

 Applicants to these certificate programs must meet all the same rigorous application requirements as candidates for the Executive LLM, with the exception of work experience.
 While the requirement for the Executive LLM is a minimum of three years work experience, these Certificates are open to those with less than three years of work experience.

-Application deadlines for these programs are the same as for the Executive LLM in International Business Law (Certificate in International Business Law, Certificate in Enterprise Risk Management and Compliance) and Graduate Tax Program (Estate Planning Certificate) respectively.
+Application deadlines for these programs are the same as the Graduate Tax Program (online option).
 Those dates can be found on our LLM Degree Applicants page.

 Legal English Certificate Program